Professional Stuntwoman for Hire.

 But her resume doesn’t live in one genre.
 She’s bounced between thrillers like Bright and battle-heavy blockbusters like Ender’s Game, navigated firelight and grit in Django Unchained, and even dropped into post-apocalyptic training rigs for After Earth.
 Whether it’s a mo-cap shoot, fire burn, or full-contact fight, Mallory adapts.

 She’s doubled nearly every kind of leading lady — from Emily Ratajkowski to Bella Thorne, January Jones, and Olivia Cooke — and again, even Zendaya, twice (both in KC Undercover and Showman).
 And when the scene calls for something crazy?
 Something dangerous?
-You call someone like Mallory, who’s part of an elite stunt team, used to tight days and tighter deadlines.
+You call someone like Mallory, who’s part of an elite female stunt team, used to tight days and tighter deadlines.

 She’s also appeared in Westworld, Brooklyn Nine-Nine, Supergirl, and The Leftovers, doubling a full roster of stars while keeping the physical storytelling seamless.
 Stunt fans probably caught her utility work in Avatar: The Way of Water — and rumor is, she’s back for Avatar: Fire and Ash in 2025.
 Makes sense.
 She’s the kind of movie stunt expert who brings dependability with the danger.